1996 Formula One World Championship: Teams and drivers

-The numbering system used since 1974 was dropped.
+The numbering system used since the 1974 season was dropped.
 Ferrari was given the numbers 1 and 2 after hiring the defending champion Michael Schumacher, despite finishing the previous year's Constructors' Championship in third, Benetton received numbers 3 and 4 for winning the Constructors' Championship, Williams got numbers 5 and 6 for finishing second, McLaren got 7 and 8 for finishing fourth, Ligier got 9 and 10 for finishing fifth, and so on, with the number 13 being skipped.

 The following teams and drivers competed in the 1996 FIA Formula One World Championship.
 All teams competed with tyres supplied by Goodyear.